overture-stack/website/markdown/documentation/song/installation/prerequisites.md

 title: Prerequisites
 ---

-Before installing Song, ensure that the following tools and services are installed and properly configured.
+Before installing Song, ensure the following tools and services are installed and configured.
 While you can choose any platform, we recommend Linux for optimal performance and compatibility.

 1. **PostgreSQL**